-For years, customers bought foam life jackets, safety harnesses, and tethers when they equipped their boats to go offshore.
+For years customers bought foam life jackets, safety harnesses, and tethers when they equipped their boats to go offshore.
 This has changed dramatically with the introduction of the combination safety harness and inflatable life jacket.
-In virtually all conditions where you’d elect to wear a safety harness, you’d also elect to wear a life jacket, and vice versa, so in our opinion, the buying of separate items is not warranted.
+In virtually all conditions where you would elect to wear a safety harness, you would also elect to wear a life jacket, which is why many boaters choose a PFD that combines the two.

-There’s another reason to wear harnesses integrated with inflatables: it's very difficult to find a combination of separate life jackets and harnesses that don’t interfere with one another.
-And it’s time consuming to prepare to come on deck when you have to juggle foul weather gear, gloves, a hat, life jacket, etc. We greatly prefer the simplicity of putting on one piece of safety gear with all of the components built-in.
+Another reason to wear harnesses integrated with inflatables is that it's very difficult to find a combination of separate life jackets and harnesses that don’t interfere with one another.
+It’s also time consuming to prepare to come on deck when you have to juggle such things as foul weather gear, gloves, a hat, a life jacket and a seperate harness.
+We prefer the simplicity of putting on one piece of safety gear with all of the components built-in.

-The International Sailing Federation (ISAF) includes the following warning in Section 5.02 of their 2010-2011 Offshore Special Regulations for sailboat racing: “Warning: it is possible for a plain snaphook to disengage from a U-bolt if the hook is rotated under load at right-angles to the axis of the U-bolt.
-For this reason the use of snaphooks with positive locking devices is strongly recommended.”
-Our ISAF-Specification Tethers meet these requirements with snaphooks that cannot accidentally release, but are simple to manually disengage.
+World Sailing includes the following warning in Section 5.02 of their 2016–2017 Offshore Special Regulations for sailboat racing: “Warning: it is possible for a plain snap hook to disengage from a U-bolt if the hook is rotated under load at right-angles to the axis of the U-bolt.
+For this reason, the use of snap hooks with positive locking devices is strongly recommended.”
+Our World Sailing-Specification Tethers meet these requirements with snap-hooks that cannot accidentally release but are simple to manually disengage.

-ISAF-Spec tethers also include indicator flags stitched into their webbing that show if the tether has been overloaded, compromising its strength.
-These function like the little green dot in the inflators of some inflatable PFDs that show when the device is armed and ready, and are a simple visual indicator.
+World Sailing-Spec tethers also include indicator flags stitched into their webbing that show if the tether has been overloaded, compromising its strength.
+These function like the little green dot in the inflators of some inflatable PFDs that show when the device is armed and ready and are a simple visual indicator.
 The regulations state: “a safety line purchased in January 2001 or later shall have a colored flag embedded in the stitching, to indicate an overload.
 A line which has been overloaded shall be replaced as a matter of urgency.”
-We also recommend a Personal Gear Pouch, the ideal place for small flares, a strobe light and PLB.
-Slide the pouch onto the waist belt of your safety harness or life jacket.

-Jacklines should be as strong as the safety harness, since the strain on them is greater.
+Jacklines should be at least as strong as your safety harness since the strain on them is greater.
 They are commonly made from nylon webbing treated to resist UV degradation, but nylon stretches too much, allowing too much range of motion when crewmembers are clipped to it.